Apple MacBook Pro 16-inch (M5 Max) vs ASUS ROG Zephyrus G16

 Choose Apple MacBook Pro 16-inch (M5 Max) if…

-Best for: Video editors, 3D animators, music producers, and professionals requiring portable, silent, all-day computing.
+Video editors, 3D artists, software developers, and professionals requiring all-day battery and portability.

 Choose ASUS ROG Zephyrus G16 if…